JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 ---

-### Sprint 2: Backend API | Start Goal: 29/09/25
+### Sprint 2: Backend API | 29/09/25 - Current

 **\*Plan:**

-- Understand how flask works and how to build the backend of this system
+- Understand how flask works and how to build the backend of this system ✅

 **Design:**

--
+- Create folder structure ✅

 **Develop:**

-- Function that takes string input and returns results from model
+- Create ask api route ✅
+- Create main.py with blueprint reference to api ✅

 **Test:**

--
+- Create placeholder get_answer method and test api ✅

 **Deploy:**

--

-**Review:**
+- **Review:**

--
+- ***

----

 ### Sprint 3: Frontend | Start Goal: 06/10/25